1amarxo/Todo/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is a TodoList web-application powered by Angular for the front end and .NET WebApi for the back end.

 ## Technologies
 Project is created with: